 When you enter our new house from the garage, you're faced the laundry room to your left, cabinets and countertop in front, and to your right a large white blank wall.
 It was very utilitarian and uninspiring.
 I'm right-brained and my visual surroundings tend to have a strong influence on my mood/emotions- so this really bothered me and just wasn't going to work.

-First, as part of the kitchen renovation, I had the contractors paint these cabinets the same white as the kitchen cabinets (have some symmetry and flow between spaces).
+First, as part of the kitchen renovation, I had the contractors paint these cabinets in Benjamin Moore Chantilly Lace OC-65, the same white as the kitchen cabinets.
+I like to keep the shades of colors in my house to only a few.
 I also changed out the light with a Pottery Barn Clarissa chandelier in small (to match the same, but larger chandeliers in the kitchen).

 I took several steps to update this big blank wall.
 I laid out where I'd like to put some artwork and a coat hook board that runs the length of the wall.